XavaDigital/ServerlessSaas/README.md

 [Cloud Functions](https://firebase.google.com/docs/functions) for Firebase is a serverless framework that lets you automatically run backend code in response to events triggered by Firebase features and HTTPS requests.
 Your code is stored in Google's cloud and runs in a managed environment.
 There's no need to manage and scale your own servers.

 Cloud Functions are already setup in this project, but you first need to deploy them to your Firebase project before they work: `firebase deploy --only functions`.
-Make sure you have run `npm i` or `yarn` both inside your project directory as your your `/functions` folder.
+Make sure you have run `npm run build` or `yarn build` inside your `/functions` folder.
+The easiest way is to just always run `npm run build && firebase deploy --only functions` from your within your `/functions` folder.

 The Cloud Functions in this project rely on certain variables.
 If you want to use all of the functionalities, like updating subscriptions or sending emails, please first follow the instructions to setup Stripe and Postmark before you try this out.